Atul Gupta challenges South African asset freeze

 South Africa’s new president, Cyril Ramaphosa, has made fighting corruption a top priority.

-Reporting by Alexander Winning and Tanisha Heiberg in Johannesburg and Wendell Roelf in Cape Town, editing by James Macharia, Larry King
+$1 = 11.6411 rand Reporting by Alexander Winning in Johannesburg and Wendell Roelf in Cape Town, editing by James Macharia, Larry King